kanonblog/kanonblog.github.io/_posts/2021-06-02-plot-coldsteel.md

     <li><a href="#set-A">Before the Main Article</a></li>
     <li><a href="#set-B">Strange Points in Main Story</a></li>
     <li><a href="#set-C">Characters</a></li>
-    <li><a href="#set-D">Conclusion</a></li>
+    <li><a href="#set-D">Last Words</a></li>
     </ul>
     </p>
 </div>

 <p><div class="left-margin" id="set-A"><h2>Before the Main Article</h2></div></p>

 I had a fun time with cold steel series.
 The character interaction is so far good, except the bond events.
 However, I find the main story strange after reaching the end of the cold steel series, including gameplay experience in Hajimari-no-kiseki.
 I do not watch through all bond events of each character, so the article mentions the observation to main story only.

 <br><br>
 <p><div class="left-margin" id="set-B"><h2>Strange Points in Main Story</h2></div></p>

 - **Olivert in "Trails in the sky 3rd" vs "Trails of Cold Steel"**